 Submitted abstracts will be reviewed by the HMGSG Awards Committee.
-Selected abstracts will be invited to present at a HMGSG sponsored session during the 2017 AAG Annual Conference.
+Selected abstracts will be invited to present at a HMGSG sponsored session during the 2023 AAG Annual Conference.
 Winners will be selected based on their written paper and oral presentation.
-Papers will be judged by the HMGSG Awards Committee on several criteria: originality, scholarship, organization, appropriate use of methodology, written composition, and oral presentation.
-Finalists are required to present at a 2017 AAG HMGSG sponsored session for thePeter Gould Student Paper Award to be considered for the award.
+Papers will be judged by external reviewers and the HMGSG Awards Committee on several criteria: originality, scholarship, organization, appropriate use of methodology, written composition, and oral presentation.
+Finalists are required to present at a 2023 AAG HMGSG sponsored session for the Peter Gould Student Paper Award.

 Submission & Review:

 The timeline for the competition is as follows:

 - AAG Abstract Submission Deadline (NOVEMBER 17, 2022): An extended abstract (500-word limit) of your paper is due.
 The abstract should clearly state the purpose, methodology, and findings of the research.
 You will need to submit this to AAG in the normal way for abstracts (which may require fewer words) and then also send to the paper coordinators Penelope Mitchell (firstname.lastname@example.org) & Sadie Ryan (email@example.com).
 Once you have submitted to AAG, you will get a Personal Identification Number (PIN) for 2023 AAG, which you should also send to the addresses below as part of your submission for this particular award.